pgarciaegido/migrate-angualrjs-to-vue/README.md

 npm run build
 ```

-## Stage 4
+## Stage 5
-We have created another VueJS app that will live on #sidebar div.
-It will be outside of the main app (either angular or vue), and thanks to the angularToVue.js service, help us with navigation.
-Let's do the navigation among AngularJS routes.
+Finally we are filling the change Layer function, that will toggle among angular and vue applications depending on the route.